bernhardAxonIvy/doc/source/engine-guide/configuration/users/index.rst

 ==============

 Workflow Users are kept in a so-called security system which can be defined in :ref:`ivy-yaml`.
-Each application defines in :ref:`app-yaml` which security system is used.
-There are two types of security systems:
+Each application is bound to one security system.
+There are two types of security systems.
+You need to define at application creation time in which security system the application must live:

 * **Internal Security System**:
   Used to manage the users directly on the |ivy-engine|.
 There is only one